How to use the command 'gdaladdo' (with examples)

-Use case 1: Build overview images of a raster dataset using the “average” resampling method
+Use case 1: Building overview images using the “average” resampling method

 Code: